mendersoftware/mender-docs/04.Artifacts/08.Update-Modules/docs.md

 chmod +x web-file
 ```

-Your Mender client is now will be able to handle any Artifact containing a `web-file` Update Module Artifact.
+Your Mender client is now able to handle any Artifact containing a `web-file` Update Module Artifact.

 ### Create an Artifact with a payload for the new Update Module